CrankySupertoon/Mod-Deobfuscator/README.md

 **Mod Deobfuscator** is your mod deobfuscator companion.

+It is a fork of Lex Manos's ModDeobf which was forked by Lex from Parker8283's repository that was continued by tterrag1098.
+ModDeobf was a rewrite of Immibis's bearded-octo-nemesis for ForgeGradle.

 ## 🚀 Getting Started
 Below you will find anything you need to know.
 If you want to download a build you can do it via CurseForge.